-We will attract more females into senior positions via targeted recruitment, internal promotion and diverse interview panels.
+We will attract more females into senior positions via targeted recruitment, internal promotion, and diverse interview panels.
 We pledge to interview at least one female for all senior appointments.

-Develop and grow our female colleagues by ensuring females are adequately represented on training, mentoring opportunities and internal promotions.
+Develop and grow our female colleagues by ensuring females are adequately represented on training, mentoring opportunities, and internal promotions. (our Thrive program launched early 2022 and 91% of the participants are female - it's a great start!)

-We will continue to work closely with our Equality Diversity and Inclusion (EDI) groups, specifically WITA (Women in Vita)
+We will continue to work closely with our Equality Diversity and Inclusion (EDI) groups, specifically WITA (Women in Vita.
+100+ members)